SubhanHakverdiyev/ToDoWebPage/README.md

 ## The Assignment

-The goal of the assignment is to create a basic web portal and to use the most important HTML, CSS and Bootstrap elements
+The goal of the assignment is to create a basic web portal and To-Do management site.
+For that I have used a the most important HTML, CSS, Bootstrap and Javascript elements.